 When I think about getting my money’s worth in Walt Disney World’s dining department, all-you-can-eat buffets are the obvious choice.
 Whether you’re on a Disney Dining Plan or paying out of pocket, a sit-down style buffet meal is the best way to try a little bit of everything and there’s always something that everyone loves to eat.
-Want our picks for best Disney World buffets and all-you-care-to-enjoy spots?
+Want our picks for the best buffets at Disney World and all-you-care-to-enjoy spots?
 Here’s our top nine choices.

 ‘Ohana literally translates to “family” and this restaurant in Polynesian Village Resort is all about family-style meals.
 The restaurant on the top floor of the Polynesian Village Resort is an all-you-care-to-enjoy style as well.